Peach State Classic

 4. Narrow the round

-It would be in your best interest to narrow the 2nd half of the round down to one key contention-level impact story and 1-2 key turns on your opponents’ case, and then spend most of your time doing impact comparisons on those issues.
+It would be in your best interest to narrow the 2nd half of the round down to one key contention-level link & impact story and 1-2 key turns on your opponents’ case, and then spend most of your time doing impact comparisons on those issues.
 Going for all 3 contentions and every turn you read in rebuttal is a great way to lose my ballot.
 If you just extend everything, you leave it up to me to evaluate the relative important of each of your arguments.
 This opens the door for judge intervention, and you may not like how I evaluate those impacts.
 I would much rather you do that thought process for me.
 I routinely find myself voting for the team that goes all in on EFFECTIVE impact framing on the issue or two they are winning over the team that tries to extend all of their offensive arguments (even if they are winning most of them) at the expense of doing effective impact framing.
 Strategic choices matter.
 Not making any choices is a choice in itself, and is usually a bad one.

 5. No new cards in Summary, unless they are in direct response to a new argument brought up in the immediately prior speech.